joseneto/fusionwebapp/README.md

 ###How to Migrate

+FusionWebApp use the CarbonFive Plugin.
 To create a new migration, execute this command:

 ```
 $ cd MyProjectFolder